Travis Konecny: International play

-Konecny made his international debut with a number of performances for Canada's national under-18 team in 2014.
+Konecny made his international debut with a number of performances for Canada's under-18 team in 2014.
 He first appeared as captain of the Canada Ontario team at the World U-17 Hockey Challenge.
 Konecny recorded one goal and three assists in five games of the tournament, in which Ontario took fifth place.
-He next captained Team Canada at the 2014 Ivan Hlinka Memorial Tournament, with five goals and six points in five games for the gold medal-winning team.
-Although he did not captain the Canadian team at the 2014 IIHF World U18 Championships, Konecny did score a goal in the bronze medal match against the Swedish team, which Canada won 3–1.
+He next captained Canada at the 2014 Ivan Hlinka Memorial Tournament, with five goals and six points in five games for the gold medal-winning team.
+Although he did not captain the Canadian team at the 2014 World U18 Championships, Konecny did score a goal in the bronze medal match against Sweden, which Canada won 3–1.

-Two years later, Konecny represented the Canadian junior team at the 2016 World Junior Ice Hockey Championships, where he played alongside fellow Philadelphia prospect Travis Sanheim.
-Although Konecny had a goal and an assist in five tournament games, Canada lost to the Finnish team in the quarterfinals and were kept from medal contention.
-He would medal the following year in his senior national team debut, registering eight assists for the second-place team at the 2017 IIHF World Championship.
+Two years later, Konecny represented the Canada junior team at the 2016 World Junior Championships, where he played alongside fellow Philadelphia prospect Travis Sanheim.
+Although Konecny had a goal and an assist in five tournament games, Canada lost to Finland in the quarterfinals and were kept from medal contention.
+He would medal the following year in his senior national team debut, registering eight assists for the second-place team at the 2017 World Championship.
 Konecny was one of five Flyers on the Canadian team that year, joining Couturier, Giroux, Brayden Schenn, and Wayne Simmonds.

+Konecny was part of the Canadian team line-up for the 2025 4 Nations Face-Off, and was a health scratch for the gold medal game between the United States and Canada, with Canada winning 3–2 in overtime.
+As a result he was filmed, receiving a piggy back ride from fellow player Brad Marchand to receive his medal, instead of walking across the ice in dress shoes.
+He was also announced to be named to the Canadian team for the 2025 World Championships.